docker/docs/docker-cloud/getting-started/deploy-app/9_load-balance_the_service.md

 title: Load-balance the service
 ---

-To load-balance a your application, you need to deploy a load-balancing service.
+To load-balance your application, you need to deploy a load-balancing service.
 This service distributes incoming requests to all of the available containers in the application.